 Such activities can be carried out efficiently with the support of working sessions.

 |IFLA undertakes its activities as a “not for profit” association for the benefit of its members.
 The association is not a company for purposes of Corporation Tax or Value Added Tax.

 |The role of the Association is to provide a forum for all members designed to facilitate the identification and sharing of best practice.

 - Exchange ideas, knowledge, experience and such information (statistical and other) that in the opinion of the member it is able to provide in order to support the role of IFLA.

 - Co-operate at all times.

-- Recognise in compliance with the Mission the importance of a completely free and confidential exchange of information on matters relating to financing and leasing.
+- Recognize in compliance with the mission the importance of a completely free and confidential exchange of information on matters relating to financing and leasing.